Nanaki Kaur Atariwala

 Nanaki Kaur Atariwala (1823-1856) was the queen consort of Maharaja Nau Nihal Singh, the third Maharaja of the Sikh Empire.
 She was the daughter of the legendary general Sham Singh Atariwala.

 Early life and marriage

-Nanaki Kaur was born to Sardar Sham Singh Atariwala and his wife, Dasa Kaur.
-At the age of 14 she was married to the 16 year-old, Prince Nau Nihal Singh who was second in line of succession to the throne of Punjab.
-He was the grandson of the legendary Maharaja Ranjit Singh and his queen consort, Maharani Datar Kaur and the son of Yuvraj Kharak Singh and Yuvani Chand Kaur.
+Nanaki Kaur was born to Atariwala and his wife, Dasa Kaur.
+At the age of 14 she was married to 16 year-old Nau Nihal Singh who was second in line of succession to the throne of Punjab.
+He was the grandson of Maharaja Ranjit Singh and his queen consort, Maharani Datar Kaur and the son of Yuvraj Kharak Singh and Yuvarani Chand Kaur.
 The wedding was planned by Nau Nihal Singh's grandmother, Datar Kaur, the occasion was marked by a display of extraordinary splendour and lavishness.

 Maharani of the Sikh Empire

 After the accession of Kharak Singh as the Maharaja, Kunwar Nau Nihal Singh became the Tikka Kanwar (Crown prince) making Nanaki the Tikka Rani Sahiba (Crown princess).